Quansight/Quansight-website/apps/labs/posts/scikit-lego-narwhals.md

 That's why "just convert to pandas" is a disappointing solution, and why it's worth it to invest the time to achieve dataframe-agnosticism.

+## What's the Narwhals overhead?

+Narwhals translates a subset of the Polars API to other dataframe libraries.
+You might expect, therefore, that there is some overhead when translating the Polars API to the pandas one.

+However, this overhead is negligible, and barely detectable.
+The few extra Python calls it makes don't add up to much.
+Running the above benchmark for pandas, we see the following timings (lower is better):

+- scikit-lego 0.8.2 (before Narwhals): 1593 ms
+- scikit-lego 0.9.0 (with Narwhals): 1383 ms

+There is some variability here, and these timings do vary - but overall, we consistently find them to be in the same ballpark, and that the Narwhals overhead is barely (if at all) detectable.

 ## Will the future of data science become "BYODF" (bring your own dataframe)?